nissan-ajith-padmakumar/style-guide/javascript/coding-convensions/comparison-operators-and-equality.md

 When mixing operators, enclose them in parentheses.
 The only exception is the standard arithmetic operators: `+`, `-`, and `**` since their precedence is broadly understood.
 We recommend enclosing `/` and `*` in parentheses because their precedence can be ambiguous when they are mixed.

-{% hint style="warning" %}
-Why?
+> Why?
 This improves readability and clarifies the developer’s intention.
-{% endhint %}

 ```javascript
 // bad